lightscalar/minimal-docker-compose/README.md

 ## Run the Docker image

-To run the docker image, simply run:
+The following command will boot up the Docker image.

 ```unix
 docker-compose up
 ```

 You should be able to browse over to `127.0.0.1:3000` to see the output of the webserver.
-Note that beyond linking to the mongo container and opening a connection, we don't do anything with the mongo database.
+Note that beyond linking to the mongo container and opening a connection, we do nothing with the Mongo database.

+The MongoDB is stored on your local machine in the `data/db` directory.
+This location is specified in the `docker-compose.yml` file.